uhasker/getting-things-done-in-next-js/src/chapter4/03-hyperlinks-and-images.md

 ```

 This creates a link with the text "Example" that links the resource mentioned in the `href` attribute (which in this case is `"https://example.com"`).
-By default the text becomes blue and is underlined.
+By default the text becomes blue and underlined.
 If you click the text, the web browser opens the page located at `https://example.com`.

-Note that HTML elements can also be made into links, for example:
+Note that HTML elements can also be made into links by simply nesting them.
+For example:

 ```html
 <a href="https://example.com">